AccountGo/accountgo/README.md

 “AccountGoWeb” use webpack so you also need to install webpack to the project.

 1. Install Visual Studio Code.
-2. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
+1. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
-3. Build the projects in this order.
+1. Build the projects in this order.
 Core->Services->Dto->Api.
-To build the project, cd'd to project folder and execute "dotnet build".
+To build the project, CD to project folder and execute "dotnet restore" then "dotnet build".
-4. CD to AccountGoWeb project folder.
+1. CD to AccountGoWeb project folder.
-5. Install webpack.
+1. Install webpack-cli.
 Execute "npm install -g webpack"
+1. Install webpack.
+Execute "npm install -g webpack-cli"
-6. Install gulp.
+1. Install gulp.
 Execute "npm install -g gulp"
-7. In cmd, type and enter "gulp"
+1. In cmd, type and enter "gulp"
-8. In cmd, type and enter "webpack"
+1. In cmd, type and enter "webpack"
-9. In cmd, type and enter "dotnet build"
+1. In cmd, type and enter "dotnet build"
-10. Run the front-end by typing "dotnet run"
+1. Run the front-end by typing "dotnet run"

 # Run "Api" project
 1. Run the api by typing "dotnet run".
 Make sure you CD to api project.